intelagense/howdy/README.md

 - TBD

 ### Installation
 1. Clone the repository and navigate to the directory:
 ```
-TBD
+git clone git@github.com:intelagense/howdy.git
 ```

 ### Install the dependencies: